Katarina Van Derham: Cosmetics

-Katarina Van Derham launched a liquid lipstick collection “Glamour Garden” Limited Edition Lipstick Collection on February 1, 2018.
-She teamed up with cosmetic brand, LA Splash, to create a four-color liquid lipstick collection made up of original colors.
-The four colors included in Katarina’s collection are: Fashioniser, a classic nude, 90s Girl, a dusty rose, Katarina- a peachy-pink and Glamarella, a hot fuchsia lip color.
-Katarina also sells her line of false lashes Kat lash.
+Katarina Van Derham launched the Glamour Garden Limited Edition liquid lipstick collection on February 1, 2018.
+She teamed up with cosmetic brand LA Splash to create a four-color liquid lipstick collection made up of original colors.
+The four colors included in Van Derham's collection are: Fashioniser, a classic nude, 90s Girl, a dusty rose, Katarina – a peachy-pink – and Glamarella, a hot fuchsia lip color.
+She also sells a line of false lashes, Kat Lash.